 Trail Blazers Coaching Staff

 A four-year starter at the University of Oklahoma, Stotts earned All Big Eight honors as a senior and was named Academic All-America in each of his final two collegiate seasons.
 He was named Oklahoma’s outstanding senior student-athlete and was one of three individuals chosen nationally to receive an NCAA Post-Graduate Scholarship.
 He earned a BS in Zoology and, in 1988, earned an MBA from his alma mater.
 Born in Cedar Falls, Iowa, Stotts grew up in Iowa, Illinois, Wisconsin, Guam and finished high school in Bloomington, Indiana.
-Stotts and his wife, Jan, have two Coton de Tulear dogs, Bisou and Baci.
+On Dec.
+3, 2019, it was announced that Stotts will be a part of the 2020 Men’s Induction Class to the Indiana Basketball Hall of Fame.
+Stotts was a 1976 Indiana All-Star and all-state selection after averaging 24.4 points and 13.6 rebounds as a senior at Bloomington North.
+Stotts and his wife, Jan, have a Coton de Tulear dog, Bisou.

-Promoted to the front of the bench this summer, Jim Moran completed his fourth season with the Trail Blazers in 2018-19, the last three as an assistant coach after spending one season as an associate video coordinator.
+Jim Moran enters his sixth season with the Trail Blazers in 2020-21, having spent the last four as an assistant coach after spending one season as an associated video coordinator.
 A player development coach for the Maine Red Claws of the NBA Development League in 2013, Moran played his entire professional career for CB Gran Canaria in the Spanish ACB League from 2001-11.
 He is the only player in team history to have his number retired by Gran Canaria, finishing his career with 2,060 points, 802 rebounds and 321 assists.
 Moran played collegiately at William & Mary, where he was twice named to the All-Colonial Athletic Association Team his junior and senior seasons.
 A native of Syosset, New York, Moran played for the Irish Men’s National Team from 2001-06.
 Moran and his wife, Rosalyn, reside in Tualatin with their son and daughter.